mehmandarov/mehmandarov.github.io/_posts/2017-12-01-escaping-developer-nigthmares.markdown

 There are several challenges connected with having and maintaining the good code quality.
 The first challenge is that a good code quality is not something you can achieve overnight.
 It takes time and energy to achieve that and it is a continuous process.
 You will need some tools, techniques, and methodology to prevail, and it will probably be easier to introduce all that from the beginning of a project.

-The second challenge would be that it might be hard to convince the stakeholders of the project to invest time and resources into something that does not bring any visible improvements to the table – thing like new feature and bug fixes are more likely to get prioritized over something that cannot be easily measured.
+The second challenge would be that it might be hard to convince the stakeholders of the project to invest time and resources into something that does not bring any visible improvements to the table – things like new features and bug fixes are more likely to get prioritized over something that cannot be easily measured.

 Actually, while presenting on this topic at JavaOne 2017 in San Francisco, several of the attendees asked me about the ways of getting to a beautiful nightmare-free code and infrastructure, and the ways of convincing the stakeholders that this is the way to go.
 Unfortunately, there is no one simple solution to this, and the most valuable thing, in this case, would be to show the real value of the good quality code.